Corner Gas: Notable guest stars

 Singer Jann Arden appears as herself in "Fun Run".
 Noted actress Shirley Douglas (mother of Kiefer Sutherland, and daughter of Tommy Douglas, former Premier of Saskatchewan) plays a woman with the hots for Oscar in "Trees a Crowd".
 Then-federal finance minister Ralph Goodale appears as a Ruby Café customer in "Picture Perfect".
-(The episode aired the same day Goodale filed a "mini-budget" in the House of Commons.)
+(The episode debuted the same day Goodale filed a "mini-budget" in the House of Commons.)
 Lorne Calvert, premier of Saskatchewan, appears as himself.
 He appears three times: twice to poke fun at Sweden and once to almost get hit by a thrown newspaper during the appropriately named "Ruby Newsday".
 Vicki Gabereau appears as herself during a fantasy sequence in the same episode.
 Prior to the debut of Corner Gas, the cast had appeared on Gabereau's CTV talk show, during which Brent Butt promised to get the talk show host a guest appearance.
-"Merry Gasmas" features This Hour has 22 Minutes anchor Gavin Crawford as a worker in the Calgary International Airport.
+"Merry Gasmas" features This Hour Has 22 Minutes anchor Gavin Crawford as a worker in the Calgary International Airport.
 He would always call cities their airport names (YYC, YEG) which confused Lacey horribly.
 In the same episode Dan Redican from The Frantics, and more recently Puppets Who Kill, makes an appearance as a worker in the Regina International Airport.
 He repeatedly says "made that call."
 Comedy Inc. star Roman Danylo makes a cameo as a passenger sitting next to Lacey on a plane from Alberta to Vancouver.
 He claims to be a "cat doctor," and not a veterinarian.
 He manages to out-chat Lacey while talking about cats during the same episode.
 Ken Read, also known as "The Crazy Canuck," is a champion alpine skier and member of the Canadian Olympic Committee.
 During episode "Physical Credit", Read receives a browbeating from Oscar (which first aired the day after closing ceremonies of the 2006 Winter Olympics).